dwyl/phase-three/douro.md

 We have to proactively think about our own "third age" and plan for the retirement of our parents.

-## _Where_ to Live?

-Having recently been blessed with a child and with another "on the way", it's brought the "_where to spend our time?_" question into sharp focus.

-Living in the city
-is good for all the modern conveniences like easy access to shops, healthcare and government services.
-Braga is a fantastic little city with _most_ of the things a young family or older folks can wish for; good schools, organic food shops and good activities.
-However it's still a city.
-There is road noise/pollution, limited access to nature and little space for growing our own food.

 # What?